-ALL students will have their cell phone(s) collected upon entry into the building and have them returned at the end of the day.
+All students will have their cell phone(s) collected upon entry into the building and have them returned at the end of the day.

 Students arriving late to school will turn their phones in to the security officer upon entry to school.
-Students can retrieve their phones at the main office after the end of the school day.
+Students can retrieve their phones at the designated location at the end of the school day.